gael-close/quarto-tech-memo/{{cookiecutter.directory}}/{{cookiecutter.filename}}.md

 ![Figure caption.](https://dummyimage.com/300x100){#fig-placeholder}
 -->

-@close2022 is a citation in IEEE style.
+### Figures and tables

+Citations are included in IEEE style such as @close2022.
 @fig-placeholder shows a numbered figure.
 @tbl-placeholder is a numbered table.

 ![Figure caption.](figs/data-plot.png){#fig-placeholder width=3in }